 If you have something smaller, and lighter weight, you’ll comfortably be able to tow it off road, even in soft sand and have the best chance of not getting stuck.

-The major competitor to the Y62 Patrol is the 200 Series Land Cruiser, and to be honest I’ve never seen such fierce competition between the two.
+The major competitor to the Y62 Patrol is the 200 Series Land Cruiser, and to be honest I’ve never seen such fierce competition between owners of the two.
 The 200 Series Land Cruiser is significantly more common than the Patrol, and has been out since 2007, making some 14 years of vehicles.

 These run a twin turbo V8 diesel motor, and have plenty of torque and a decent chunk of power.
 These will also comfortably tow a bigger trailer, and have plenty of upgrades available for GVM and GCM (state dependent!)